 Where I stayed: Oasis Hotel in Bagan

-- Foot scrub, if your feet is sensitive to cleanliness, you’ll need a foot scrub to clean your feet at the end of the day.
+If your feet is sensitive to dirt, you’ll need a foot scrub to clean your feet at the end of the day.

 What to Pack for the Overnight Bus Rides